basho-labs/riak_nagios/README.md

 ```
 /usr/lib/nagios/plugins/check_nrpe -H 127.0.0.1 -c check_riak_up
-/usr/lib/nagios/plugins/check_nrpe -H 127.0.0.1 -c check_riak_repl_to_dfw1
-/usr/lib/nagios/plugins/check_nrpe -H 127.0.0.1 -c check_riak_repl_to_ewr1
-/usr/lib/nagios/plugins/check_nrpe -H 127.0.0.1 -c check_riak_repl_from_dfw1
+/usr/lib/nagios/plugins/check_nrpe -H 127.0.0.1 -c check_riak_repl
 ```

 ## Response

 #### check_riak_up

-* If this alert fires a critical alert, then riak on that node needs to be restarted by signing in and running `riak start`.
-If the node continues to crash, open a ticket with Basho.
+* On critical alert: Riak needs to be restarted by signing in and running `riak start`.
+If alerts continue to be triggered after restarting Riak, open a ticket with Basho.

-#### check_riak_repl_to

-* If this server side alert fires critical, there is an issue connecting to the client site, and you should open a ticket with Basho.
-* If this alert fires a warning, there were too many replication processes running, but we were able to kill the extra ones automatically and no action is required on your part.

-#### check_riak_repl_from
+#### check_riak_repl

-* If this alert fires critical, the replication client cannot communicate with the replication server and you should open a ticket with Basho.
+* On critical alert: the check_node script received an unexpected return from Riak and further investigation is required.
+Open a ticket with Basho.
+* On warning alert: the check_node script detected a socket error.
+The script automatically informs Riak of the error and Riak resets the connection.
+No action is required.